 About 100 Hampton Road

-100 Hampton Road is a project designed by FORM which works with the residents of a 190-bed lodging house at 100 Hampton Road, Fremantle.
-It is part of the broader PUBLIC program exploring how art and creativity can be used for public good.
+FORM’s 100 Hampton Road project worked with the residents of a 190-bed lodging house at 100 Hampton Road, Fremantle.
+The project was part of the broader PUBLIC program exploring the use of art and creativity for public good.
 Through the support of BHP Billiton, FORM has created a rich project of artist residencies, renovations, and social programming with the aim of bringing residents together in a positive, creative, and convivial environment, and enhance their involvement within the local community.

 Residents of 100 Hampton Road are some of the most vulnerable in Western Australia: many just out of periods of significant crisis or having time spent living on the streets.
 The lodging house offers entry-level accommodation, a single room and shared kitchen, bathrooms and laundry facilities providing a safe space for people to get their lives back on track and start building a brighter future.